 Council has a formal customer service request system in place to ensure that legitimate requests are acted upon within a predetermined period.
 Telephone Council’s Customer Service Centre on 9748 9999 or visit 65 Homebush Road Strathfield between 8.30am and 4.30pm Monday to Friday.
-Feedback, suggestions and or complaints can also be lodged using the e-Customer Service Request form.
+Feedback, suggestions and or complaints can be lodged by emailing firstname.lastname@example.org.

 Where can I make Council payments?

 Council’s Customer Service advisers handle all payments.
 Visit the Customer Service Centre at 65 Homebush Road, Strathfield.
 You can also pay rates (no other payments accepted) at the Customer Service desk at the Strathfield Library and Information Centre.

 Are EFTPOS, Bpay and credit card payment facilities offered by Council?

 At Council’s Customer Service Centre and the Strathfield Library and Information Centre EFTPOS and credit card (Visa and MasterCard) are accepted.
 Rate payments only are accepted at the Strathfield Library and Information Centre.
 For the complete range of rate payment options, please see the reverse of your rate notice, or the Rates section of this website.

 How do I change my name or address for Council records?

 To change or check your details please contact Council’s Customer Service Centre on 9748 9999.